dagman62/ansible-web/README.md

+# About this playbook

+This playbook installs three apache 2.4.38 with php 7.2.15 from source with APR suppport with nginx backend as load balancer also compiled from source.
+It supports both Ubuntu and Centos.

-# Instructions for using this playbook
+## Instructions for using this playbook

 ## This playbook has one load balancer with three web hosts